 A Rising Amount Of Zombie Companies Are Dependent On Low Interest Rates

 In the chart below the rise in share of non-viable zombie companies is plotted.
-The left chart uses defines zombie companies as firms with an interest coverage ratio less than one for three consecutive years and over 10 years old.
+The left chart defines zombie companies as firms with an interest coverage ratio less than one for three consecutive years and over 10 years old.
 The right chart defines firms as zombies when they have a Tobin’s q below the median firm in the sector in a given year.
 The interest coverage ratio is the ratio of earnings before interest and taxation to interest paid.
 Tobin’s q is the sum of the market value of equity and liabilities divided by the sum of the book value of equity and debt.
 Both excellent measures to portray the following worrisome trend.

 The right chart is somewhat lower because many investors tend to be overly optimistic about the future prospects of these kind of companies.
 There seems to be more to gain from these companies, while these companies are actually overvalued junk-rated companies and only survive due to the zombie-friendly low interest rate environment.
-This creates a huge incentive for central banks to start buying corporate bonds in order to safe these obviously unsustainable companies, to prevent a possible zombie collapse.
+This creates a huge incentive for central banks to start buying corporate bonds in order to rescue these obviously unsustainable companies, to prevent a possible zombie collapse.
 If they would not use their massive QE-measures these companies would go into default.
 But as the share of these companies is rising, the potential burden grows every time central banks extend this endless cycle of liquidity for these non-viable companies.
 The end is near, and corona may just have popped the bubble.
-As a second wave of corona cases initiated in the re-opening United States, this bubble might burst sooner than later.
+As a second wave of corona cases initiated after the re-opening of the United States, this bubble might burst sooner than later.

 Supporting Non-Viable Companies Harms Innovation And Creates Bad Debt In A Race To The Bottom

 While many companies are becoming dependent of the zero interest rate, they tend to struggle more and more.
 An increasing amount of companies is issuing new debt in order to replace and finance old debt.
 These creates a race to the bottom where faulty and inefficient business models do not get stopped simply because interest rates are dropping.
 Without creative destruction of old-fashioned and unnecessary companies, there is no new ground and market place for new innovate and more efficient companies.
 Another thing that is keeping many non-viable zombie companies alive is the fact that they enjoy scale-advantages.
 No, not the classical economics scale advantages where higher production leads to lower average costs.
-No these scale advantages more and more express themselves in too-big-too-fail scale advantages.
-Next to these low-interest rates, governments start a subsidizing spree to let these companies alive.
+No, these scale advantages more and more express themselves in too-big-too-fail scale advantages.
+Next to these low-interest rates, governments start a subsidizing spree to keep these companies alive.
 Both of these factors, governmental support and dropping interest rates along with unlimited quantitative easing, create a race to the bottom.
 Interest rates may not rise again soon and governments and central banks support the companies where interest rates can not drop further.

 Governmental Subsidies Should Be Deployed With Stringency